built-on-openfin/workspace-starter/README.md

 ## What you can do with this repository

-This repository contains examples showing how to configure core Workspace functionality for your application.
+This repository contains examples showing how to configure core Workspace functionality for your application using our workspace API.

 ### Examples

   | Example         | Description |
 |---------------------|------------------------------------
-| [Learn how to add your content to OpenFin Workspace (Home & Browser)](./how-to/add-an-application-to-workspace)|This example gets you up and running with OpenFin workspace by hosting a few static JSON files and configuring Desktop Owner Settings (DOS) to load them.
+| [How To Migrate From A Previous Version](./how-to/migrate-from-a-previous-version) | This is more a guide than an example.
+The guide covers what is difference between version 1-3 and version 4 and points to examples on how to manage those differences.
-| [Learn how to add your content to OpenFin Workspace (Home & Browser) via an api](./how-to/add-an-application-to-workspace-via-api) |This example is an extension of the previous example.
-The main difference being that Desktop Owner Settings no longer points to a list of applications.
-You now have a Workspace Platform Application that reads the JSON file (your application may wish to authenticate the user before doing so) and then provides those applications to OpenFin Home using an API.
+| [How To Register With Home](./how-to/register-with-home) | You have a Workspace Platform Application that reads a rest endpoint file (your application may wish to authenticate the user before doing so) and then provides those applications to OpenFin Home using an API.
+| [How To Register With Home - Basic](./how-to/register-with-home-basic) | You have a basic Workspace Platform Application that has a hardcoded list of apps and provides those apps to OpenFin Home using an API.
+The example app is visible and has 3 buttons to register/deregister against Home, show Home and hide Home.
-| [Learn how to add your content to OpenFin Workspace (Home, Browser & Storefront)](./how-to/add-an-application-to-storefront)   | This example is an extension of the previous example.
-The main difference is that it is now using config and the list of apps to use our Storefront APIs to configure a store.
+| [How To Register With Store)](./how-to/register-with-store)   | This example is an extension of the registering with Home example.
+The main difference is that it is now using config and the list of apps to use our Storefront APIs to configure a store in addition to Home.
-| [Learn how to add your content to OpenFin Workspace (Storefront) - Basic Example](./how-to/add-an-application-to-storefront-basic)   | This is a basic example where the apps and store configuration is hard-coded.
-The example app is visible and has 3 buttons to register the store, show the store and hide the store.
+| [How To Register With Store - Basic](./how-to/register-with-store-basic)   | This is a basic example where the apps and store configuration is hard-coded.
+The example app is visible and has 3 buttons to register/deregister the store, show the store and hide the store.

 ## Before you get started